sanjogpradhanIT/DMA-Final-Todo-App/README.md

 ![Delete](RecordAndScreenshot/Delete.gif)

-**To delete the task by swiping the task left or right will automatically delete the task and it will show a toast message when the task is deleted.**
+**Swiping the task left or right will immediately delete the task, and a toast notification will appear after the task has been erased.**

 ---

 ### User Profile

-**In user profile page update password and delete password can be done.**
+**In user profile page change password and delete password can be done.**

 ![profile](RecordAndScreenshot/userprofile.gif)

-**By clicking the profile name or icon from the toolbar, it will redirect us to the user profile page from where we can delete our personal account and update password.**
+**We may access the user profile page, where we can deactivate our individual account and change our password, by clicking the profile name or icon in the toolbar.**

 ---